BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 <a class="external" href="https://www.wowhead.com/spell=320069/mortal-strike" target="_blank" rel="noopener noreferrer" data-wowhead="spell=320069" data-wh-icon-size="small"></a> - Reduces tanks healing received by 30% for 10 seconds.

+<a class="external" href="https://www.wowhead.com/spell=333540/opportunity-strikes" target="_blank" rel="noopener noreferrer" data-wowhead="spell=333540" data-wh-icon-size="small"></a> - Use Hammer of Justice or Blinding Light to stop this.

 This boss should have a very minimal healing requirement (assuming Searing Death is interrupted) so you should focus your cooldowns on damage here, keep in mind to cast your Hammer of Wraths into Dessia.
 If your tank is getting overwhelmed you can Divine Shield or Blessing of Protection + Taunt one mortal strike to make him able to stabilize easier.

 <a>